Angry Little Asian Girl: Premise and initial episodes

 The main character of the animations is Kim, an "aggressive, foul-mouthed and generally sociopathic character".
 Kim is based on Lee; PBS said it is "clear that Lee is Kim's real-life alter ego."
 Lee said that "You didn't get angry in our house.
 If you got angry, you were a bad child.
 The cartoon is my therapy."
 Each episode was based on Lela Lee's experiences growing up in an predominately white neighborhood.

 In April 1998 four or five episodes of the animation were screened at the American Cinematheque.
 Kevin Thomas, reviewing for the Los Angeles Times, called Angry Little Asian Girl "scabrously funny", saying "Lee is a minimalist, using simple Magic Marker drawings, but boy does she have plenty to say.
 Her diminutive grade-school-age heroine unleashes a torrent of foul language whenever she's offended--and this happens a lot--by any behavior that strikes her as racist or discriminatory (or male chauvinist).
 Her unleashed rage is at once hilarious--so much tough talk from such a little girl--and therapeutic...
 Lee leaves you suspecting that Lee's feisty heroine is saying out loud what a lot of Asian Americans... are often feeling but not saying."
 It also received a glowing review from the LA Weekly, who said it offered "bold dialogue on subjects often kept unspoken."

 Also in 1998, Lee launched a website for the animated series and started selling merchandise, which now covers an extensive range of products.
-She had launched a spin-off comic strip by 2000 called Angry Little Girls, which as of 2022 she is still updating each week.
+She had launched a spin-off comic strip by 2000 called Angry Little Girls, which as of 2024 she is still updating.

-A collation of the animations was published as "Angry Little Asian Girl: Five Angry Episodes".
+A collection of the animations was published as "Angry Little Asian Girl: Five Angry Episodes".
 They are also available through one of Lee's websites.